Graduate Education

 Pursue your PhD at the Max Planck Institute for Polymer Research!

-The Max Planck Institute for Polymer Research (MPIP) offers PhD students an excellent environment to pursue their research in one of our six departments.
-Doctoral researchers can develop their overall scientific and professional skills within the framework of our graduate education program.
+The Max Planck Institute for Polymer Research (MPIP) offers doctoral researchers an outstanding environment to pursue their scientific projects.
+Within the framework of our graduate education program, doctoral researchers can further develop their scientific profile and strengthen their professional skills.

 Applying to Do your PhD

-Applications for PhD positions at MPIP are handled decentrally by the individual departments.
-For specific application details, please visit the respective department pages.
+Applications for PhD positions at MPIP are handled by the individual departments or independent research groups.
+For specific application details, please visit the respective department or group pages.

 Getting your Doctoral Degree